-It is common practice to associate ADHD with childhood behaviour and development.
+It is common practice to associate ADHD with childhood behavior and development.
 However, many cases are diagnosed later in adulthood.
 The overall prevalence of current adults with ADHD is 4.4%, higher in males (5.4%) versus female (3.2%) populations.

 How Can It Help You or Your Child?

-Only a clinical psychologist or medical doctor (psychiatrist, neurologist or family physician) can diagnose ADHD.
+At Our ADHD Clinic Toronto Only a clinical psychologist or medical doctor (psychiatrist, neurologist or family physician) can diagnose ADHD.

 Once the assessment is complete your therapist will have the tools to provide a structured strategy and treatment plan for moving forward.

 What does ADHD look like?
 (Inattentive ADHD)

 - Difficulty maintaining attention

 - Inability to listen

 - Loses things